This is the web site and home page of Sandusky Ohio Chapter 2094 of USA Dance Inc.

 Our mission is to improve the quality and quantity of ballroom dancing in the United States, by making dance happen locally.*

-On October 22 Chapter 2094 members and guests will dance in the grand upper ballroom of Milan Township Hall, 25 Park Street, Milan, Ohio.
+On October 22 Chapter 2094 members and guests danced in the grand upper ballroom of Milan Township Hall, 25 Park Street, Milan, Ohio.

-Steve Velasquez of Dance Suave will offer a dance lesson at 7 pm, while Tom and Linda Ward bring the music.
+Steve Velasquez of Dance Suave presented a dance lesson featuring Cuban rythm at 7 pm, while Tom and Linda Ward provided the music.

 For more information or questions, check the CALENDAR of remaining dances, use the CONTACT page to email an officer, or call our chapter president (Duane Mills) 419-929-1114.